ssvlabs/ssv-network/docs/operators.md

 The `whitelisted` flag of the operator indicates if the operator is private (when set to `true`) or public (`false`),

 ## Whitelisted operators
 An operator owner can restrict the usage of it to specific EOAs, generic contracts and whitelisting contracts.
-After doing it, the operator becomes private.
 A whitelisting contract is the one that implements the [ISSVWhitelistingContract](../contracts/interfaces/external/ISSVWhitelistingContract.sol) interface.

+The restriction is only effective when the operator owner sets the privacy status of the operator to *private*.

 To manage the whitelisted addresses, these 2 data structures are used: